itkmaingit/my-config/docker/README.md

 ## Overview

-This is a repository containing script and configuration files for initial configuration within the virtual environment (Ubuntu).
+This is a directory containing script and configuration files for initial configuration within the virtual environment (Ubuntu).

 Due to problems with embedding Authorisation tokens, the repository is public. **Do not store recipe or config files containing sensitive information in this repository.**